benathi/bensblogs/_posts/2023-03-03-chatgpt-inference-cost.md

 ## TL;DR

-- The estimated cost assuming sufficient batching across users request is around `0.062` cents per 1k, which is `~3.2` times lower the API price at `0.2` cents.
+- The estimated cost assuming sufficient batching across users request is around `0.062` cents per 1k tokens, which is `~3.2` times lower the API price at `0.2` cents.
-- Without batching across users, the cost can be as high as `0.7` cents, which is 3.5 higher than the offering price.
-We can see that batching is key.
+- Without batching across users, the cost can be ~`0.7` cents per 1k tokens, which is 3.5x higher than the offering price.
+Batching requests across users is key!
 - ChatGPT needs high volume of requests to offer such price, which is likely possible due to the popularity.
 Other competitors will require such economies of scale to provide such low-cost offering.